The Five Best Metrics for Measuring Team Success

 April 4, 2019

 share this story

 This shift means that we also need to reconsider how we think about measuring and improving work performance.
-As teams replace individuals as the core operating units of performance across organizations of all kinds, it’s worth asking how we can ensure we have the right infrastructure and tracking models in place to assess collaborative performance.
+As teams replace individuals as the core operating units of performance across organizations of all kinds, it’s worth asking how we can ensure we have the right infrastructure and tracking models in place to assess collaborative performance and drive team success.

 The good news is that yes, you can measure team success, and it’s not as hard as you might think.
 Throughout my own career as a founder, manager, consultant and executive, I’ve worked with hundreds of teams in myriad capacities, industries and functions.
 Those experiences have made it clear to me that the success of teams – their ability to perform at a high level consistently over time – essentially boils down to five key attributes.

 Together, these five attributes add up to resiliency, the holy grail of success in today’s workplace.
 If your team is strong in all five of these areas, it’s firing on all cylinders: